 With Gilbarco Veeder-Root’s (GVR) modest presence in the commercial vehicle refueling market and Cameron Forecourt’s strong relationship with GVR, it seemed sensible to both companies that Cameron should take-over responsibility of manufacturing and marketing of the G, C and E series gauges and dip rods.
 The manufacturing and marketing licence agreement was completed in late 2009 and Cameron started producing gauges in 2010 after Graham Webb, Quality and Health & Safety Director, organized all the relevant tooling and assembly hardware to be shipped from GVR’s facility in Basildon to Cameron’s Barnsley premises.

-The promotion and sales of Normond gauges and dip sticks is under the enthusiastic management of the Cameron Forecourt Sales Team who liaise closely with the manufacturing team in Barnsley.
+The promotion and sales of Normond gauges and dip sticks is under the enthusiastic management of the Cameron Forecourt Sales Team now part of TSG who liaise closely with the manufacturing team in Barnsley.
 The number of C and E series made by Cameron Forecourt is similar to the more popular G series and is in addition to the recalibration of gauges and the making of both wooded and plastic dip rods.

 The turn-round time for G series gauges is about two weeks.
 Ellie is always ready to answer questions about Normond gauges as well as Cameron’s other products.
 Her cheerful voice can be listened to by phoning 07584 278177.